TangYewLabs/civd/README.md

 - Individually addressable

 ### ROI (Region of Interest)
-An ROI defines a sub‑volume query:
+An ROI defines a sub-volume query:
 > “Load only this region of the world.”

 CIVD resolves an ROI into the **minimal set of tiles** required to satisfy it.